SGM HERB FRIEDMAN (Ret.)

 Plan Heartache was designed to create nostalgia in the Chinese forces.
 It was based on the well-known concern of the Chinese peasant soldier for his home and family.
 This leaflet is entitled The Dream of the Chinese Communist soldier, and depicts a romantic scene where a Chinese soldier is in a boat with a yound woman, and on the back a sad image of the woman crying.
 The text is taken from an old Chinese Hakka folk song.

-Last night I dreamt I had fun with younger sister
+Last night I dreamt I was romancing with you dear,

-When I awoke I realized the great separation
+When I awoke I realized we are many miles apart.

 The original Chinese Hakka text was: